Let’s Speak Your Language

 confronting jargon in legal service

-1. I want to learn and use my clients’ ways of speaking about their business, from the way they describe aspects of their products and services to the names they use for various roles among their staff.
+1. I want to learn and use my clients’ ways of speaking about their business, from the way they describe their products and services to the names they use for various roles among their staff.

 Whenever I can, I seek the benefits of this approach to language in the legal terms and policies I draft for clients, as well.
 My Flipped Form concept addresses that practice.